3L Class Gift Campaign

 The 3L class gift campaign is an opportunity for 3rd year law students to make a gift to The Wake Forest Fund for the School of Law.

-The Wake Forest Fund for the School of Law (Law Fund) is an unrestricted fund, which means that donations are not earmarked for special projects and fund a broad array of school functions.
+The Wake Forest Law Fund is an unrestricted fund, which means that donations are not earmarked for special projects and fund a broad array of school functions.

-Given the uncertainty in the economy this year, we are focused on the participation percentage of the graduating 3L class.
-This is so important because it is considered a measure of alumni strength when compared to our peer schools.
-When alumni consider giving to the law school, it helps to be able to tell them that such a high percentage (86% in 2011) of the students are financially supportive and believe in its future.
+Your participation is so important because it is considered a measure of alumni strength when compared to our peer schools.
+When alumni consider giving to the law school, it helps to be able to tell them that such a high percentage (48% in 2014) of the students are financially supportive and believe in its future.

 Alumni participation has helped us establish the reputation that we have today as a top law school.
 When you make a pledge you become part of our heritage of giving and help us stay strong – something that benefits you and the value of your degree.
 The state does not subsidize Wake Forest as it does with other public institutions.
 Our subsidy is from alumni donors and friends.
 Without support, the law school would have no choice but to raise tuition and increase class size.